TeamDev-IP/JxBrowser-QuickStart/README.md

 ## Setup & Run

-To run an example please follow the corresponding instruction:
+To run an example, please follow the corresponding instruction:

 ### Gradle